 1) STOCK MEANS STOCK.

-2) The largest engine allowed for use on a tub is 10 horsepower as per manufacturers rating.
+2) The largest engine allowed for use on a tub is under 10 horsepower as per manufacturers rating.
 No modifications to the engine are permitted.

 3) The interior and exterior of the power head and its components must remain stock.